Spanish Lesson Ninety-Seven: Parts of Speech

 Last week, I did a quick review of the parts of speech and I'm finishing that up this wee.
 Below is a review of Conjunctions, Adverbs, Prepositions, and Pronouns.
-Next week, we'l review some vocabulary based off of theme.
+Next week, we'll review some vocabulary based off of theme.
 There are countless words to include in that.
 Hope you're excited!
-Lesson One-Hundred, here we come!! :)

 - To Review parts of speech